JoelBird/joelbird.github.io/paymentSplitter.md

 ---

-- You can see the contract owners address, see a payee account by index, and see how much is releaable to a contributor:
+- On the "Read" tab, you can see the contract owner's address, see a payee account by index, and see how much is releasable to a contributor:

 ![31](/assets/paymentSplitterImages/31.PNG)